ajitgoel/YouTubeDownloader/README.md

-# Electron ShoppingList Desktop App
+# Electron YouTube MP3 downloader Desktop App

-This is a cross platform shoppinglist desktop application built on electron
+This is a cross platform YouTube MP3 downloader desktop application built on electron

 ### Version
 1.0.0